cznewt/architect-api/README.rst

 	subject for further analysis.
 We can perform several transformation functions on this graph data in Monitor component.

 Architect Components
 ====================

+A quick summary of integrations and capabilities of individual modules.

 Inventory Component